Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 1. What's the Construction Quality and Material Composition for Unfinished Cabinets?

 Before buying kitchen cabinets, examining the construction fundamentals becomes your first defense against future problems.
-Our collection of unfinished RTA Shaker cabinets demonstrates the quality markers you should evaluate.
+Our collection of unfinished cabinets demonstrates the quality markers you should evaluate.

-Let's explore the critical components that determine cabinet quality:
+Let's explore the critical components that determine the quality of unfinished cabinets:

 Face Frame Construction

 Quality face frames use durable, time-tested woodwork joinery—not just nails connecting to side panels.
 Your cabinet's longevity depends on this fundamental construction element.
-Look for solid hardwood face frames with proper joinery techniques that ensure decades of reliable service.
+Look for solid hardwood face frames with proper joinery techniques that ensure decades of reliable service from your unfinished cabinets.

 Cabinet Box Integrity